Fall prevention in the elderly

 The World Health Organisation has noted that of people over 65, 30% will fall on a yearly basis.
-In those over 75, the fall percentage is even higher.
+In the over 75's, the fall percentage is even higher.
 Of those that fall, 20-30% will suffer major side effects, including reduced independence and mobility, and beyond that, an increased risk of premature death.
-Resulting injuries often take a long time to heal, depending on the severity of the fall, and the age of the person falling.
+The resulting injuries often take a long time to heal, depending on the severity of the fall, and the age of the person falling.
 In 2016, the NIH noted that the elderly population was made up of 617 million people aged 65 and older.
 Current projections estimate that by 2050, the population of people over 65 will be 17% or 1.6 billion.
-That will be around 1.6 billion people that are more susceptible to falls then any other subgroup of the population."
+That will be around 1.6 billion people that are more susceptible to falls than any other subgroup of the population.

 As a person ages, the body’s ability to heal wounds and injuries gradually slows down.
 This means that an initially minor injury can easily develop into a long-term, serious issue.
 As the body takes longer to heal, there is more time for complications to arise.
 These complications can range from infection to loss of muscle or movement and unfortunately can even cause a person to become bedridden.
-Due to this, it is extremely important to take care of our ageing loved ones to ensure fall risk, both inside and outside of the home is minimised.
+Due to this, it is extremely important to take care of our ageing loved ones to ensure fall risk, both inside and outside of the home is minimised, you can do this by making some minor changes in their home and introducing an elderly fall alarm where needed.
+It also helps to understand fall prevention in the elderly.

 We have put together a guide to risk factors related to falling and some helpful tips to help you take care of your ageing loved ones.